 PROFILE: Established in 1996, the Mai Family Foundation was founded by South African businessman Vincent Mai, who is also the founder and chairman of the private equity firm Cranemere, Inc. The foundation supports development organizations both in the United States and abroad.
 It prioritizes poverty alleviation and social entrepreneurship in its giving.
 As occurs with grantmaking organizations that do not maintain a web presence and have a nearly non-existent public profile, further information is hard to come by.

 Even the foundation’s most recent and past tax filings do not offer much useful data on which global development programs and projects Mai supports.
-However, Mai makes grants, while also offering program related investments.
-It rarely gives PRIs but every few years.
-But the PRIs it does make are often substantial, generally hitting the $1 million mark.
+However, Mai makes grants, while also offering program-related investments (PRIs).
+It only awards PRIs but every few years; however, the PRIs it does make are often substantial, generally hitting the $1 million mark.

 Mai's grantmaking is a bit more widespread than its PRIs, with around 50 to 75 grants awarded each year.
 Award amounts typically range from $10,000 to $100,000.
 A handful range from $150,000 to $350,000.